mandag 4. november 2024

 my gloves on :)

 In reality, while The Incredibles was never truly innovative with it`s plot, at least it was trying to do something interesting on it`s own right: Telling a story about a family of superheroes.
-But also a story about a retired superheroes who had their reasons to stay hidden (which why deliberately their introdoctury scenes are contradicting what`s happening).
+But also a story about a retired superheroes who had their reasons to stay hidden (which why deliberately their introductory scenes are contradicting what`s happening with them).
 And how their retirement led to a midlife-crisis for the lead character.
 And yes, the Parr family are essentially serving the stock archetypes that are often seen in American, animated sitcoms.
 And while of course the children are given their superpowers, the superpower to the baby (JackJack), is the most extreme and frankly the least natural and therefore (in my opinion) the least satisfying.

 I drank the juice from